ryudokung/Project-0/_bmad-output/player-journey.md

 5. **Debrief & Showcase:** Return to the Bastion to synthesize new parts and share the "Flex" build.

 ## 5. Emotional Milestones (The "Gasp" Moments)
-- **The Seamless Transition:** The feeling of "launching" from the Hangar into the Universe Map without a single loading screen.
+- **The Seamless Transition:** The feeling of "launching" from the Bastion into the Universe Map without a single loading screen.
 - **The First Synthesis:** Seeing the AI combine mismatched parts into a cool, cohesive design.
 - **The Near-Death Escape:** Successfully extracting from an EVA mission with 5% O2 left.
 - **The Rare Drop:** Seeing the "Legendary Gold" glow during a salvage reveal.